RoxanaGhenea/df-bank-challenge/Challenge README.md

 > So that I can review my account activity

 **Tests:**
-10. Test that the bank statement displays a summary of all transactions, including dates and amounts.
+10. Test that your statement header prints correctly. - Test Done
-11. Test that the statement is presented in a clear and understandable format.
+11. Test that the bank statement displays a summary of all transactions, including dates and amounts.

 ##### User Story 5: